 Q. How does an UMAP member apply to offer a program?

-Q. Does UMAP provide funds for students or staff exchanges?
+Q. Does UMAP provide scholarships for student or staff exchanges?

 - A. Yes.
-UMAP provided scholarships for students who participated in the SSTP in 2016.
-Information concerning the scholarship in 2017 will be updated in the News section of our website.
-UMAP also has a grant called UMAP Research Net (URN), which provides funds to joint research projects conducted by researchers from UMAP affiliated universities.
+UMAP may provide scholarships for students who participate in UMAP programs to and from Taiwan and Canada.
+Please refer to the UMAP home page for more information.
+UMAP also has a grant called UMAP Research Net, which provides funds for joint research projects conducted by researchers from UMAP institutions.

-In several UMAP countries/territories, governments fund national UMAP programs.
-Participating universities may also make arrangements to fund bilateral exchanges, taking into account such matters as maintenance of scholarship benefits, eligibility for government funding assistance, and health care costs.
+In some UMAP countries/territories, governments fund national UMAP programs.
+Participating institutions may also make arrangements to fund bilateral exchanges, taking into account such matters as maintenance of scholarship benefits, eligibility for government funding assistance, and health care costs.

-Q. What is the requirement for sending exchange students?
+Q. What are the requirements for sending exchange students?

 - A. The following are the required steps for sending outbound students:

-2. The University/Institution which is going to participate in UMAP Program must sign the “Pledge of Agreement”.
+2. The Institution which is going to participate in UMAP Program must sign “Pledge of Agreement”.

-- (Note: Even though a university has joined Program A & B, it does not necessarily mean that the university must receive two exchange students each semester (for example, in cases such as when no applicants have applied to that particular university)).
+3. The Institution which is participating in Program A & B by submitting the Outline of Proposal through USCO System is eligible to send its students to other participating institutions.
+(Note: Even though institution has joined Program A & B, it does not necessarily mean that the institution must receive 2 exchange students in cases when no eligible applicants have applied to that particular institution).

 Q. How many students can we send each semester?

-2. The provisions of the preceding two paragraphs shall not preclude bilateral agreements made between any two (2) participating universities that hope to exchange more students (Program B: UMAP Bilateral Student Exchange Program (UBE)).
-Note that conditions have to be negotiated between the two universities.
-Once the agreement has been made, the universities must inform UMAP IS.
+2. If you would like to send more than two students, you are able to nominate them in Program B for which tuition may be charged based on bilateral agreements made between any 2 participating institutions.
+(Program B: UMAP Bilateral Student Exchange Program).
+Note that conditions have to be negotiated between the two institutions.
+Once the agreement has been made, the institutions must inform the UMAP IS.

-Q. If my university had previously signed a contract with UMAP many years ago, is it necessary to renew the agreement if we want to participate again?
+Q. If my institution had previously signed a contract with UMAP many years ago, is it necessary to renew the agreement if we want to participate again?

-- A. Regarding Program C, there is no limit for the number of programs.
-As for Program A & B, it is up to you whether you would like to offer special programs only for international exchange students and/or regular programs which some of your faculties offer to regular students.
-We ask that you explain the offered programs as part of the “Outline of Proposals”.
+- A. For Program C, there is no limit to the number of programs you may offer.
+For Programs A & B, it is up to you to determine whether to offer special programs for international students only and/or programs which are already offered to your regular students.
+We ask that you explain the proposed programs as part of the “Outline of Proposals”.

 Q. Are graduate students eligible to apply for UMAP programs?

-Q. Do universities have to pay to participate in student exchange programs?
+Q. Do institutions have to pay to participate in student exchange programs?

-- A. Depending on a country’s/territory’s National Secretariat, which pays the membership fee, universities may be able to join without any additional payments.
+- A. Depending on the policy of a country/territory’s National Secretariat, which pays the membership fee, institutions may be able to join without any additional payments.
 Please contact the NS of your country/territory for more information.

 Q. When do we need to submit the Outline of Proposals?

-- A. During each cycle, UMAP IS sends an email to each university’s UMAP coordinator asking for proposals of programs.
-Please check the “Timeline of Program A & B” document on the News page for details.
+- A. During each cycle, the UMAP IS sends an email to each member institution’s UMAP coordinator asking for program proposals.
+Please see the “Timeline of Program A & B” document on the News page for details.

 Q. After the agreement has been signed, what programs can we participate in?

-Q. Is there a possibility that our student will not get admitted to his/her desired university?
+Q. Is there a possibility that our student will not get admitted to his/her desired institution?

 - A. Unfortunately, there is a possibility that a student may not be admitted to his/her first priority institution.
-This is because a university may only accept up to two students per semester.
-When the number of applicants exceeds two, it is up to the host university’s discretion to select which student(s) they will accept.
+This is because an institution may only accept up to 2 students per semester.
+When the number of applicants exceeds 2, it is up to the Host’s discretion to select which student(s) they will accept.
 Other students may be declined even though they may meet the requirements.
-Students can choose five universities on the application.
-If a student is declined by his/her first choice, we will nominate him/her to his/her second or third priority (even fourth and fifth).
-However, there may be cases in which all of the student’s desired spots have been occupied by other students because of the popularity of the universities.
-In this case, we will inform you of the situation along with vacancy information so that the student can re-submit the application.
-We will support the matching of student and host as much as possible.

 Q. Can a student postpone his/her exchange to the next cycle?

-- A. Please contact the host university directly regarding this matter.
-If they approve of the postponement, then the postponement will be accepted.
+- A. Postponement decisions must be made by the host institution.
+If they approve the postponement, then the postponement will be accepted.
 Note that you will still need to notify UMAP IS if there is a postponement.